Investment Details

 Compound interest is the interest calculated on the initial principal, which also includes all of the accumulated interest from previous periods on a deposit or loan.
 It is often referred to as "interest on interest."

 In India, compounding is a fundamental concept used in everything from bank savings accounts and Fixed Deposits (FDs) to debt mutual funds and the Public Provident Fund (PPF).
 The more frequently interest is compounded (e.g., quarterly vs. yearly), the faster your wealth grows.
+Compare this behavior with a regular SIP Calculator to understand how recurring vs one-time compounding works.

 Compound Interest Formula